huggingface/blog/constitutional_ai.md

 - [https://huggingface.co/datasets/HuggingFaceH4/ultrachat_200k](https://huggingface.co/datasets/HuggingFaceH4/ultrachat_200k)
 - [https://huggingface.co/datasets/HuggingFaceH4/cai-conversation-harmless](https://huggingface.co/datasets/HuggingFaceH4/cai-conversation-harmless)

-We picked Ultrachat as it tends to produce quite helpful chat models, but in practice you can use whatever multi-turn corpus you wish.
+We picked Ultrachat as it tends to produce quite helpful chat models, but in practice you can use whatever SFT dataset you wish.
+The main requirement is to include enough helpful examples so that the revisions from CAI don't nerf the model.
 We experimented with different percentage mixes of the CAI dataset along with 100% of the Utrachat dataset.
 Our goal is to train a helpful model that follows the safety constitution.
 For evaluation, we use [MT Bench](https://arxiv.org/abs/2306.05685) to evaluate the helpfulness, and we use 10 red teaming prompts not in the training dataset to evaluate safety with different prompting methods.

 ### Evaluating Helpfulness